DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-10-01-allocations-cycle-summary.md

 This email was sent to ITT providers and lead schools.

-{% set RequestForAllocations %}
+{% set requestForAllocations %}
 Dear Colleague

-### Initial Teacher Training (ITT) 2020 Recruitment: Requesting permission to recruit to unlimited courses and requesting places in allocated courses.
+### Initial Teacher Training (ITT) 2020 Recruitment: Requesting permission to recruit to unlimited courses and requesting places in allocated courses

 Providers and lead schools have until 12 July to submit requests for permission to recruit to unlimited courses and request allocations for allocated courses for ITT2020 (academic year 2020/21).